 *This post may contain affiliate links.
 Please see my disclosure for more details!*

-It’s been a while since I posted a Bread like a recipe, and yes this is still a ‘sweet’ recipe and not savoury, but at least its something Bread related!
-I could have gone for another cupcake or something, but for now, I was desperately in the mood for Sweet Rolls.
-I won’t lie, this is incredibly much based on my Lemon & Blueberry Sweet Rolls… but hey ho.
+It’s been a while since I posted a bread like a recipe, and yes this recipe for white chocolate and raspberry rolls is still ‘sweet’ recipe and not savoury, but at least its something bread related!
+I could have gone for another cupcake or something, but for now, I was desperately in the mood for sweet rolls.
+I won’t lie, this is incredibly much based on my lemon & blueberry sweet rolls… but hey ho.
 Yum.

 I wasn’t too sure how to decorate these, because classically with Cinnamon Rolls you utterly smother them in icing, which is what I’ve done before, and it works well.
 After baking, however, I could see how damn pretty they were without anything on top, so just left them bare!
 Feel free to decorate with an icing drizzle, melted chocolate, etc!